PaulEcoffet/gupta_replay_model_master1_internship/gupta_sim/README.md

 Read me
 =======

 To run the program, the tkinter backend of matplotlib must be used.
+Other backends do not handle animations well.
 To do so, you have to run these commands:

 ```bash
 $ ipython